Airport Physical Security Fencing

 SR2 Fencing Systems: Securi-Mesh® Plus SR2 is ideal for a variety of higher perimeter security solutions, Securi-Mesh Plus SR2 features a double layer of ‘358’ mesh and small apertures, making it impossible to gain hold and stopping objects from being passed through.

-UHS Heavy Mesh SR3 and UHS Extreme Mesh SR3 are suitable for airport protection as they have an anti-climb design and have been constructed to withstand the use of even battery powered tools.
+UHS Heavy Mesh SR3 and UHS Extreme Mesh SR3: Suitable for airport protection as they have an anti-climb design and have been constructed to withstand the use of even battery powered tools.

 Bollards: In conjunction with raised curbs, bollards are an additional security measure that can further protect people by creating defined areas for pedestrians, and defend against vehicular attack.
 You can choose from static or automated bollards, and PAS 68 Crash Rated Bollards are also an option, designed to completely halt the progress of a hostile vehicle without a major detrimental impact on building aesthetics or making customers feel uncomfortable.